All Episodes

 It will also, I hope, rebuild trust amongst us and the people we serve, and in so doing, provide a guidepost for those who follow us in the service of our nation.

-Each of you do your job well regardless of your political party.
+Speaker, I feel part of my job is to help each of you do your job well, regardless of your political party.

 We will not always get it right, and we will not always agree on what is right.